 Back to the country park for another 9 minutes of running in 30 minutes.
 Honestly doesn’t sound like a lot, so I’m still coming to terms of why it’s proving to be so difficult.

-It’s becoming harder and harder to keep up with Simon’s pace, even over these short runs.
-He’s adapting quicker than I am, in my defence he’s also carrying significantly less weight.
-Coupled with his longer stride it’s obvious I’m either going to be holding him back or I’m going to end up killing myself chasing him.
+It’s becoming harder and harder to keep up with my running partner’s pace, even over these short runs.
+They are adapting quicker than I am, in my defence they are also carrying significantly less weight.
+Coupled with a longer stride it’s obvious I’m either going to be holding them back or I’m going to end up killing myself chasing them.

 There are two physical aspects of running that are proving the biggest challenge for me at the moment, nausea and foot pain.